 Do not use fragrant/ scented soaps or lotions in the vagina.

-If you have sciatica condition while pregnancy- do not take any medication unless prescribed, depending on your condition.
-Physiotherapy should help.
-Sciatica usually goes away after giving birth.
+If you have a sciatica condition while pregnant, do not take any medication unless prescribed, depending on your condition.
+Most of the time, OBGYN recommend physiotherapy for sciatica pain.
+If you are not too far from your due date, it’s better to wait because usually, sciatica pain goes away after giving birth.

-I had it during the last two weeks in my second pregnancy.
+I had it during the last two weeks of my second pregnancy.
 It was painful and A LOT of discomforts but eventually, it disappeared once my daughter was born.

-If you get some kind of rash (happens in the vagina) Hydrocortisone cream is prescribed.
+If you get some rash or skin gets itchy around the vagina, then Hydrocortisone cream is prescribed.

-If you are suffering from the lack of sleep, taking Benadryl is considered safe during pregnancy.
+If you are suffering from a lack of sleep, taking Benadryl is considered safe during pregnancy.

 Safe exercise during pregnancy should help in fighting fatigue.
 Try to establish good sleeping patterns and take naps.

-If constipation gets worse you can take a stool softener.
-Colace is advised along with increasing fiber and hydration in your diet.
+If constipation gets worse, you can take a stool softener.
+Colace is advised to relieve constipation during pregnancy- also, include more fiber in your diet, and take a lot of water for extra hydration.

 You should avoid laying down right after eating meals.
 Try to avoid fried and spicy food that cause heartburn or acidity for you.

-Other than these you can drink hot soups, bone broths, ginger tea.
+Other than medicines you can drink hot soups, bone broths, ginger tea.
 Rest as much as you can.

 Word of Caution

 Please let your doctor know about what vitamins or supplements you are taking or any medications you are taking before getting pregnant and even while being pregnant like prenatal, folic acid, biotin or any other supplements.
-Not every supplement is considered safe during pregnancy.
+Some of the supplements are not safe to take during pregnancy.